 It’s a good life.
 And you’re going to buy a book, right?
 Because ministers, well, you know.

 For those who want statistics . . .
 I was born in West Virginia.
 I lived there until I was eighteen, met my future husband, married at nineteen, and started moving at twenty.
 We had seven homes in fifteen years.
-God granted my request to stay put once the kids were school age, and we’ve been in North Carolina for nearly thirteen years now.
+God granted my request to stay put once the kids were school age, and we’ve been in North Carolina for fourteen years now.
 I love the mountains, and West Virginia is forever home, but the coastal plains have a scent that draws me back to creation; it’s salt and pine and friendship and love.

 A pleasing aroma.